subodhkhanger/ECG_LLM/README.md

 - It includes: a lightweight Transformer for multichannel EEG, a CHB-MIT dataset loader (EDF + CSV annotations), a training script with comprehensive monitoring, and a download helper that you can use with your PhysioNet credentials.

 What you can run right now
-- With no data present, the training script falls back to a synthetic dataset so you can validate the environment and pipeline quickly.
 - Comprehensive training monitoring including gradient norms, per-class metrics, confidence statistics, and confusion matrices.
-- Multiple test datasets: TinyEEG (8 samples, ultra-fast) and SyntheticEEG (256 samples, realistic).

 Quick start